-What Are the Tax Benefits of Installing Solar Panels?
+What Are the Tax Benefits of Solar Panels?

 So how do you claim the federal solar tax credit for your clean energy?
 And what does it cover?
 Let’s dive in.